 - Use cost-sharing to limit the expense of activities for each stakeholder.

 - Leverage community and district resources to help minimize costs.

 Collaborate with County/state, District and Community Health Management Teams

-In Kenya, the county health management teams led the coordination and management of and carried out implementation of outreach activities.
+In Kenya, the county health management teams lead the coordination and management of and carry out the implementation of outreach activities.
 Stakeholders contributed by providing resources and technical assistance.